An Overview Of Victorian Morality

-“Stephen is an incredible helper, and has guided me through a lot of life recently.
-I would highly recommend Stephen as someone who is a strong moral compass and a great listener.”
+“Stephen is an incredible helper, and has recently guided me through a lot of life.
+I highly recommend Stephen as someone with a strong moral compass and a great listener.”

 “Wendy Friedman is one of the most exceptional counselors I’ve ever encountered.
-She provides practical application, resources and tools needed to become the best version of myself.
-Tough love approach and understands areas to work on.
+She provides practical applications, resources and tools needed to become the best version of myself.
+Tough love approach and understanding areas to work on.
 Always prepared, very detailed oriented, responsive and cares about the client journey.”

 Frequently Asked Questions (FAQs)